 - Advocate adoption and no-kill shelters except for mercy euthanasia

-- Support honored tradition and meaning of riderless horses at Veterans Day
+- Support honored tradition of riderless horses at Veterans Day

 Camp Rockhurst kids head to the barn, pond, and walking trail…